8 of the Best Things to Do in Cesky Krumlov This Year

 Explore the Cesky Krumlov Castle

-The centerpiece of Cesky Krumlov is its castle, rising hilltop from the banks of the Vltava River.
-Dating to the 13th century, the fortress displays internal and external details of Gothic, Renaissance and Baroque styles.
-It’s free to traipse around the grounds and gardens of the huge complex, but exploring the interior spaces costs a small fee.
+It’s free to visit the grounds and gardens of the huge complex, but exploring the interior spaces costs a small fee.
 Guided tours show off grand halls, portrait galleries and the Baroque Castle Theater, while a museum holds regal artifacts from the nobles who once resided here.

 Stroll the Cesky Krumlov Castle Gardens